Generate Document Preview in .NET

 FAQ’s

-Can I customize the appearance of watermarks?
+Can I customize the resolution or quality of the preview images?